 Each row in the table shows:

-- Notes: E.g. "Reverted from version 2" or "Migrated from pre-versioning"
+Notes: For example, "Reverted from version 2" or "Migrated from pre-versioning"

 The Versions tab only appears on the form edit screen not on the form list.